akayaman/azure-queue-laravel/README.md

 Use the normal Laravel Queue functionality as per the [documentation](http://laravel.com/docs/queues).

 Remember to update the default queue by setting the `QUEUE_DRIVER` value in your `.env` file to `azure`.

-## Changelog
-2018-02-07 - V5.6 - Switch to GA version of Microsoft Azure Storage PHP API.
-Support Laravel 5.6 (composer.json changes
-only).
-Update dev dependencies to latest versions.

-2017-09-11 - V5.5 - Support Laravel 5.5 and PHP7+ only.
-Update Azure Storage API to 0.18

-2017-09-11 - V5.4 - Update Azure Storage API to 0.15 (no breaking changes)

 ## License
 Released under the MIT License.
 Based on [Alex Bouma's Laravel 4 package](https://github.com/stayallive/laravel-azure-blob-queue), updated for Laravel 5.